MichiganRobotX/wamv/wolvmarine_ws/src/README.md

 - `external_packages` : Packages that are not indexed by ROS.
 - `wolvmarine_bringup` : Launch files and scripts for bringing up the remote and base-station computers.
-- `wolvmarine_control` : Control configuration including teleoperation controls,
+- `wolvmarine_controls` : Control configuration including teleoperation controls,
   PID controllers, and PID interpreter.
 - `wolvmarine_drivers` : Launch files for the Velodyne LiDARs and Ladybug cameras.